Ambssharma/glucoma_classification/Readme.md

 Real-time Data Augumentation: Horizontal flips, Vertical flip, Rotations, Width shift, Height shift, Zooming

-Model: Tried out different neural network models and further increased it efficiancy by using SVM and XGBoost
+Model: Tried out different neural network models and further increased it accuracy by using SVM and XGBoost

-Conclusion: Since my data was skewed so SVM and XGBoost really helped in increasing the efficiancy of the classifier
+Conclusion: Since my data was skewed so SVM and XGBoost really helped in increasing the accuracy of the classifier